I Am Tiger Cake, Hear Me Roar!

 Orange you glad I’m a tiger cake:

-I love the textured fringe bordering this fondant tiger with piped details cake.
+I love the textured fringe bordering this fondant tiger cake with beautiful piping.
 This reminds me of a black velvet painting found in a family rec room from the 1970s, complete with black lights and a shag rug carpet.
 A great cake for a tiger lover!

 Photo via Caking It